Tysons station

-Tysons (also known as Tysons Central 123 and Tysons I & II during planning phases) is a rapid transit station on the Silver Line of the Washington Metro in Tysons, Virginia.
+Tysons station is a rapid transit station on the Silver Line of the Washington Metro in Tysons, Virginia.
 One of four Metro stations in Tysons, it is one of the five stations comprising the first phase of the Silver Line.
 It opened as Tysons Corner on July 26, 2014.

 Station layout

 Like other stations on the Silver Line, Tysons has an elevated island platform and two tracks with the western side of the platform facing a tunnel portal on an open cut.
 Access is provided by two entrances, one at street level at the northwest corner of the intersection of Chain Bridge Road and Tysons Boulevard and the other on the southwest corner; the sitting of the railway viaduct on the north side of Chain Bridge Road as well as pedestrian safety means that entrance to the station from this corner is by a pedestrian overpass to a mezzanine above platform level.